-a) Which is the generic structure of a HMAC scheme composed by two secure hash-functions?
-Explain the motivation to adopt two different secure hash-functions as key-elements of a two-secure hash computation.
+a) Which is the generic structure of a HMAC scheme composed by two secure hashfunctions ?
+Explain the motivation to adopt two different secure hash-functions.

-b) Explain the generic structure and design principles of a CMAC scheme based on a CBC mode.
+b) Which is the generic structure of a CMAC scheme based on a CBC mode ?

-c) What are the advantages or disadvantages between HMACs and CMACs to be used as MAC schemes as integrity and non-replaying warranties in the implementation of the Needham-Schroeder Protocol, as implemented in the first practical work-assignment (TP1)?
+c) What are the advantages or disadvantages between HMACs and CMACs to be used as MAC schemes as integrity and non-replaying warranties in the implementation of the the Needham-Schroeder Protocol, as implemented in the first practical work-assignment (TP1)?